-During this reporting period, OPD provided us with a copy of Training Bulletin I-O.4, Legal Aspects Of Searching Persons On Parole And Probation, effective November 23, 2011.
+We reported in our last quarterly report that OPD provided us with a copy of Training Bulletin I-O.4, Legal Aspects Of Searching Persons On Parole And Probation, effective November 23, 2011.
 The purpose of the Training Bulletin is to guide OPD members on documenting the means of confirming the status of the parolee or, if a probationer, their status and whether an appropriate search clause exists.
-The Training Bulletin also provides guidance in situations where inconsistent information is discovered in AWS, CORPUS, or CRIMS regarding a probationer's status.11
+The Training Bulletin also provides guidance in situations where inconsistent information is discovered in AWS, CORPUS, or CRIMS regarding a probationer's status.12

 Task 18.2.2 requires that supervisors review arrest documentation to verify that available witnesses are identified (compliance standard: 90%).
 To assess Phase 2 compliance with this subtask, we reviewed arrest documentation for all of the applicable arrest categories, as well as documentation for arrests resulting in an investigated use of force.
-Specifically, we reviewed a random sample of 99 adult arrest reports documenting felony arrests; drug arrests; and arrests for Penal Code 69, 148, and 243(b)(c); as well as documentation for 32 arrests resulting in an investigated use of force; that occurred between January 1, and March 31, 2012.
+Specifically, we reviewed a random sample of 70 adult and four juvenile arrest reports documenting felony arrests; drug arrests; and arrests for Penal Code 69, 148, and 243(b)(c); as well as documentation for 41 arrests resulting in an investigated use of force; that occurred between April 1, and June 30, 2012.
 We reviewed these to determine if the reports listed witnesses or appropriately noted "no known witnesses," or referred to a canvass with no witnesses produced.
 In keeping with previous practice, if there was no mention of any witnesses in the crime report narrative, we accepted a "0" in the "witness" box on the cover sheet as sufficient documentation.

-Of the 99 adult arrest reports, we excluded 64 from our dataset for one or more of the following reasons: the arrest involved a warrant or probation or parole warrant detention; the arrest occurred outside of our selected time period; the incident was, in fact, a psychiatric detention that did not involve an arrest; or the arrest involved a misdemeanor offense that was not one of the arrests applicable to Task 18.2.2.
-Of the remaining 35 adult arrests, one case did not document the presence of witnesses or no known witnesses; and another arrest was not approved by a supervisor.
-This represents a 94% compliance rate relating to adult arrests for this subtask.
-In addition, of the 32 arrests resulting in an investigated use of force, all were in compliance with Task 18.2.2.
+Of the 70 adult arrest reports, we excluded 50 from our dataset; and of the four juvenile arrest reports, we excluded two from our dataset, for one or more of the following reasons: the arrest involved a warrant or probation or parole warrant detention; the arrest occurred outside of our selected time period; the incident was, in fact, a psychiatric detention that did not involve an arrest; or the arrest involved a misdemeanor offense that was not one of the arrests applicable to Task 18.2.2.
+Of the remaining 20 adult and two juvenile arrests, there were no reports that did not document the presence of witnesses or no known witnesses; and all arrests were approved by a supervisor.
+This represents a 100% compliance rate relating to adult arrests for this subtask.
+In addition, of the 30 arrests resulting in an investigated use of force, all were in compliance with Task 18.2.2.
 This represents a 100% compliance rate among arrests resulting in an investigated use of force for this subtask.